Self Storage Market Size and Share

 By Unit Size: Small Footprints Dominate Urban Builds

 Sub-50 sq ft lockers are projected to grow at an 8.2% CAGR, capturing renters in dense downtowns where apartment closets are scarce and car ownership is low.
 Developers maximize gross rentable area by stacking mezzanine floors with micro-units accessible via freight lifts.
 Medium lockers of 50-100 sq ft retain a 40% share thanks to household moves and small-business overflow.
-Larger bays (100-200 sq ft) and mega-units (>200 sq ft) remain essential in suburban sites catering to RVs, boats, and construction gear.
+Larger bays (100-200 sq ft) and mega-units (above 200 sq ft) remain essential in suburban sites catering to RVs, boats, and construction gear.

 Unit mix strategy now hinges on geo-spatial analysis of apartment sizes, vehicle ownership levels, and e-commerce delivery density.
 Sensors feed real-time occupancy data to pricing software that nudges renters toward underutilized tiers, preserving yield across the self storage market portfolio.